 EEA public map services

-The EEA covers thematic areas such as air, water, biodiversity, land and noise.
+The EEA covers thematic areas such as air, water, climate change, biodiversity, land and noise.
 Our services are made accessible in as many ways as possible.
 All these map services contain metadata and have a simple interface.

 These map-services are available via many other portals such as INSPIRE, ArcGis, GEOS.
 The EEA allows users to re-link these services into their own websites or portals, but maintains its metadata only from the services hosted in this infrastructure.